The Dragonheart Collective's Primer To Plurality

 "Do you want to be split into seperate bodies?"

 Absolutely not.
 We function best plural and are never lonely.
 Being a singlet cannot compare to the intimacy and teamwork we share.
 We would likely not be able to function if we were granted permanent separate bodies.
 Again, many plural folks might, but we don't.

 Someone's medical information is not your business.
-Diagnosis status is highly personal(and highly expensive to obtain) and it can strongly effect your life in negative ways to pursue one even if you qualify for it.
+Diagnosis status is highly personal(and highly expensive to obtain) and it can strongly effect your life in negative ways to pursue it even if you qualify for it.
 Diagnosis is not the end all be all of anything.
-It can be helpful to receive care should you need it and put a name to the experience for some, but not for everyone.
+It can be helpful to receive care or accomodations should you need it, but its not something every system needs or wants.

 “Can you prove you’re plural?”